bradbann/kermitweb/source/doc/using_the_repo.markdown

 * for convenience
 * as the consistent set of packages used during our tests

-They might be not up to date at the time of reading.
+So far we update the packages frequently but they might be not up to date at the time of reading.

 Some other packages (mcollective plugins, rabbitmq plugins, ...) are custom builds, referred below as custom packages.